The Chinese counterfactual (subjunctive, or irrealis mood)

 Let’s start with the English counterfactual, and “subjunctive” for analogy and reference

 The “subjunctive” is a grammatical mood or inflection wherein we express counterfactual arguments and thought.
 The subjunctive can also be used in English (and other Indo-European languages) to express certain emotions like longing / wishing, and other things like necessity, desire, purpose, and suggestion.
-However the focus of this article comparing the English and Chinese subjunctive is on the counterfactual element of the subjunctive — in other words, the depature from reality.
-I will also mention the longing / wishful aspect.
+However the focus of this article comparing the English and Chinese subjunctive is on the counterfactual element of the subjunctive — in other words, the departure from reality.

 The subjunctive in English is typically characterised by the inflection of verbs.
 Inflection in a linguistic sense means a change in the form of a word to indicate a change of its grammatical function.
 A simple example would be the change from “Specify” to “Specified” which changes the function from the present tense to the past tense.
 An understanding of this concept of inflection is very important when entering a discussion about the Chinese counterfactual and its distinction with the English counterfactual.